concur/concur-platform-sdk-dotnet/README.md

 # User Credentials

-The ConcurPlatform library requires user credentials in order to make web services calls on the behalf of a user.
+The ConcurPlatform library requires user credentials (e.g. OAuth access token) in order to make web services calls on the behalf of a user.
 If you want, you can obtain user credentials to a brand new sandbox company at Concur by [following the sandbox registration process described here](https://developer.concur.com/register).

 # Hello Expense Report